rundeck/rundeck/docs/en/manpages/man1/rd-queue.md

 :    If specified, all output from the Execution is retrieved from the beginning, rather than resuming from
      the current point in time.

+## list mode

+`-m, --max`
+:   Maximum number of results to show, default 20.

+`-o, --offset`
+:   Offset of the first result to show, default 0.

 # LIST ACTION #